thelfer/tfel/docs/web/HookeStressPotential.md

 \newcommand{\mts}[1]{{\left.#1\right|_{t+\theta\,\Delta\,t}}}
 \newcommand{\ets}[1]{{\left.#1\right|_{t+\Delta\,t}}}

-# The StandardElasticity brick

-The `StandardElasticity` brick describes the linear elastic part of the behaviour of an isotropic or orthotropic material.
+The `Hooke` stress potential describes the linear elastic part of the behaviour of an isotropic or orthotropic material.

-## Evolution of the elastic strain
+# Evolution of the elastic strain

-This brick relies on the fact that the behaviour is based on the strain split hypothesis.
+This stress potential relies on the fact that the behaviour is based on the strain split hypothesis.

 The elastic strain must be defined as the first integration